Fusing Blockchain and AI with Metaverse: A Survey: Artificial Intelligence in Metaverse

 \subsubsection{Avatar and Non-player Characters}

-The notion `avatar' can be derived from the Sanskrit word and identifies the god Vishnu’s manifestations on earth.
+The notion \textit{avatar} can be derived from the Sanskrit word.
+It identifies the god Vishnu’s manifestations on earth.
 However, it was the first to be used for player representations in virtual worlds \cite{castronova2004price}.
-Avatars are not only used in games, but also as users’ representations in e-commerce applications, social virtual environments, and in geographically separated workplace meetings \cite{schroeder2012social}.
+Avatars are not only used in games, but also as users’ representations in e-commerce applications, virtual social environments, and in geographically separated workplace meetings \cite{schroeder2012social}.

-Chen \textit{et al.} \cite{1506510} propose a novel method for personal intelligent behavior avatar to make the optimal strategic decision for the user through the interactions between the user and smart objects by integrating Bayesian Networks and reinforcement learning in the virtual environment.
+Chen \textit{et al.} \cite{1506510} propose a novel method for personal intelligent behavior avatar to make the optimal strategic decision for the user through the interactions between the user and agents by integrating Bayesian Networks and reinforcement learning in the virtual environment.
 To create a controllable and responsive avatar with large motion sets in computer games and virtual environments, Lee \textit{et al.} \cite{lee2006precomputing} presents a novel method of precomputing avatar behavior from unlabeled motion data in order to animate and control avatars at minimal runtime cost.
 Meanwhile, a reinforcement learning method \cite{kastanis2012reinforcement} is applied to train a virtual character to move participants to a specified location.
-The virtual environment depicted an alleyway displayed through a wide field-of-view head-tracked stereo head-mounted display.
+The virtual environment demonstrates an alleyway displayed through a wide field-of-view head-tracked stereo head-mounted display.
 This method opens up the door for many such applications where the virtual environment adapts to the responses of the human participants with the aim of achieving particular goals.